Susan Paterson on Berlin’s most chilling museum…

 Elsewhere in the grounds, the former Gestapo prison is demarcated by gravel and a steel border, while the remains of bunkers are opened up and icy, laid bare, the insides of a previously secret horror exposed.

-That there was uncertainty about what to do with this site post-WWII begs little wonder.
+That there was uncertainty about what to do with this site post-World War Two begs little wonder.
 In the aftermath of Nazi terror, Germany has had to make its way through the difficult terrain of acknowledging crimes from the past while forging a path towards recovery.
 In the debate about dealing with the remains of terror, there are differing approaches.

 Wipe the site clean and build a memorial to the future, or keep the remains of the site as remembrance and build a memorial to the past.
 As the hub of the Nazi terror system, this site presents a particularly complex problem; building over it would never be simple and, even now, as a visitor, there is a distinct sense of psychic contamination.